-The following suggestions were made ;
+The following suggestions were made;

+- common requirements.

+- common standards of output.

-- the evaluation of existing NRA owned 'in-house' software. - the pooling of experience. - the interchange of knowledge. - the generalisation of models to improve portability. - the transfer of models between Regions. - + the evaluation of existing proprietary modelling software. - the identification of areas where improved modelling is required, and the commissioning of work on behalf of the NRA nationally. - consider training requirements.
+- the evaluation of existing NRA owned 'in-house' software.

+- the pooling of experience.

+- the interchange of knowledge.

+- the generalisation of models to improve portability.

+- the transfer of models between Regions.

+- the evaluation of existing proprietary modelling software.

+- the identification of areas where improved modelling is required, and the commissioning of work on behalf of the NRA nationally.

+- consider training requirements.